ProAccess/MakeMyHOAok/HOA Cert Program.md

 Multiple broad benefits
 -----------------------
 Benefits described below — particularly those involving reduced costs for the association affecting dues — may motivate CID boards to press directors to engage in the program and maintain their certifications and association ratings that would merit such benefits.
-Thus, association members may be motivated to vote for those candi­dates who are certified to maintain qualifying status and thus help control dues.
+Thus, association members may be motivated to vote for those candidates who are certified to maintain qualifying status and thus help control dues.

 ### Benefits for community associations